grantbow/fit/docs/FIT.md

 `tag_impact_`

-    Tags may enable comparisons of relative time, work invested vs. expected impact.
-These can help evaluate team opportunity costs.
-Team members should understand the conventions used for the meanings of the values.
+    Tags may enable comparisons of relative time, work invested vs. expected impact, etc. These can help evaluate team opportunity costs.
+Team members and perhaps tools should be able to understand the conventions used for the meanings of the values.

 Tag like data may be calculated using file time stamps or other attributes.
 These tags may not need to be created manually but may be derived as needed.

-If a tag value is missing or invalid alternative locations can store values.
+If a tag value is missing or invalid then alternative locations can store values.
 This can be implicit or explicit.

     tag_x_firstline      For positive identification the first line can be used